 Might a similar instruction come soon for cannabis businesses?

-This about the potential passage of the , a bipartisan bill that would shield banks which service cannabis firms from being penalized by federal regulators.
+This could indicate that banks are optimistic about the potential passage of the Secure and Fair Enforcement (SAFE) Banking Act, a bipartisan bill that would shield banks which service cannabis firms from being penalized by federal regulators.

 If the bill were to pass the Senate and signed into law by President Donald Trump, it’s likely that financial regulators would also ask banks to cease filing SARs on cannabis companies, just as they have now done for hemp businesses.